 When you call us for air conditioning installation or replacement, we’ll go over factors such as sizing, efficiency ratings, and your current ductwork system to help find the best AC system for you.
-Call us today for a free estimate on any of air conditioning services in Hemet, Riverside, San Bernardino and the nearby areas!
+Call us today for a free estimate on any of the air conditioning services in Hemet, Riverside, San Bernardino, and the nearby areas.

 Air conditioners employ the same operating principles and basic components as your home refrigerator.
 An air conditioner cools your home with a cold indoor coil called the evaporator.
 The condenser, a hot outdoor coil, releases the collected heat outside.
 The evaporator and condenser coils are serpentine tubing surrounded by aluminum fins.
 This tubing is usually made of copper.

-Today’s air conditioners continue to improve on energy efficiency standards.
+Today’s air conditioners continue to improve energy efficiency standards.
 Even if your air conditioner is only 10 years old, you could save as much as 20% to 40% of your cooling energy costs by replacing it with a newer, more efficient model.
-ENERGY STAR rated models offer the highest standard of energy efficiency, allowing for maximum savings.
+ENERGY STAR-rated models offer the highest standard of energy efficiency, allowing for maximum savings.